sanjaybhandarii/GANs/Deep Learning Theory/Notes.md

     ![alt text](http://i.stack.imgur.com/2WU5Y.png)

+    This loss convergence would normally signify that the GAN model found some optimum, where it can't improve more, which also should mean that it has learned well enough.

     Here are a few side notes, that I hope would be of help:

     .If loss haven't converged very well, it doesn't necessarily mean that the model hasn't learned anything - check the generated examples, sometimes they come out good enough.
 Alternatively, can try changing learning rate and other parameters.